Mike Bambrick, Jr

 Where and when are the classes held?

 Classes are held 1 day every two weeks.
 The classes are held in Rochester and Mankato at the training centers.
-These training classes during the day 7:40 AM – 4:45 PM.
+These training classes during the day at 7:40 AM – 4:45 PM.

 Do I get credit for trade school?

 You will receive 2000 hours credit for you trade school education.
 You will receive your trade school hours throughout the apprenticeship periods, moving you faster through the program.
 You will receive 1000 hours @ 3rd period, 500 hours @ 4th period and 500 hours @ 6th period.
 We are strong believers in continuing education and pride ourselves on producing highly skilled and trained electricians.

 Applications can printed off and sent to or picked up at: